 In the event the Permittee does not have a power purchase agreement or some other enforceable mechanism for sale of the electricity to be generated by the project at the time this permit is issued, the Permittee shall provide notice to the Commission when it obtains a commitment for purchase of the power.
 This permit does not authorize construction of the project until the Permittee has obtained a power purchase agreement or some other enforceable mechanism for sale of the electricity to be generated by the project.
-In the event the Permittee does not obtain a power purchase agreement or some other enforceable mechanism for sale of the electricity to be generated by the project within two years of the issuance of this permit, the Permittee must advise the Commission of the reason for not having such commitment.
+In the event the Permittee does not obtain a power purchase agreement or some other enforceable mechanism for sale of the electricity to be generated by the project within four two years of the issuance of the September 23, 2021 [Date of issuance of new site permit] site permit, the Permittee must advise the Commission of the reason for not having such commitment.
 In such event, the Commission may determine whether this permit should be amended or revoked.
 No amendment or revocation of this permit may be undertaken except in accordance with Minn.
 R. 7854.1300.